heroku/heroku-buildpack-redis/README.md

 The buildpack will install and configure stunnel to connect to `REDIS_URL` over a SSL connection.
 Prepend `bin/start-stunnel` to any process in the Procfile to run stunnel alongside that process.

+### Stunnel settings

+Some settings are configurable through app config vars at runtime:

+- ``STUNNEL_ENABLED``: Default to true, enable or disable stunnel.
+- ``STUNNEL_FORCE_TLS``: Default is unset.
+Set this var, to force TLSv1 on cedar-10.

 ### Multiple Redis Instances